 Here’s everything you need to know about Roth IRA RMD rules.

-You must start taking RMDs when you reach the age of 73.
-For your first RMD, you have until April 1, the year after you turn 73 years old.
-Future RMDs must be taken by December 31, every year until your account is fully withdrawn.
+You usually must begin taking RMDs at age 73.
+For your first RMD, the deadline is April 1 of the year following the year you turn 73.
+After that, you generally need to take RMDs by December 31 each year until the account is fully distributed.

-To calculate your RMD, find your age in the RMD table and the corresponding life expectancy factor.
-Get your account balance from December 31 from last year and divide it by your life expectancy factor.
-The result would be the dollar amount you’ll be required to withdraw for that year.
+To figure out your RMD, find your age on the IRS life expectancy table to get the corresponding factor.
+Then, divide your account balance as of December 31 last year by that factor.
+The result is the amount you generally must withdraw for the year.

 To calculate your required minimum distribution amount, use the RMD table below.